 Today the reverse is true.
-Governments have a much greater appreciation of the scope of manufacturing, and it makes more sense for many corporations not to offshore.
+Governments have a much greater appreciation of the scope of manufacturing, and it makes more sense for many corporations not to offshore that function.
 That at least is what seems to be the case on the surface.
-Although there is an immediacy to act as a result of the dire economic forces and disruptions within global supply chains, manufacturers must take a longer term perspective and weigh in detail the implications and opportunities arising from the benefits of the digitalisation of technology.
-They must also be responsive to the seismic shift in social behaviours that are an outcome from the waning influence of the baby boomers versus the rising influence of the millennials.
+Although there is an immediacy to act as a result of the dire economic forces and disruptions within global supply chains, manufacturers must take a longer term perspective and weigh up the implications and opportunities arising from the benefits of the digitalisation of technology.
+They must also be responsive to the seismic shift in social behaviours that are an outcome from the waning influence of the baby boomers combined with changes in working arrangements in a post Covid - 19 world.
 In other words, it’s time to rethink long-term corporate strategy.

 Despite the strongest wishes of corporations and governments too, there is an inevitability that in the longer term a new form of organisational structuring and method of manufacturing will evolve.
 Similarly, it is likely that the idea of bringing back outsourced production capabilities (onshoring) is not an option.
 Among the myriad of reasons why, there are three that standout.
 First is the fact that the enormity of capital required to undertake such a move is prohibitive.
 Second is the problem that the complexity and continued gap in comparative wage rates remains impossible to fill.
 Third is the fact the skills and expertise required to operate in house will at best take time to develop and at worst, are not available at all.
 In support of the offshoring option, it is apparent that international trade continues unabated, at least for most goods produced even though acrimony on an inter-governmental basis persists.